rabbitmq/rabbitmq-website/site/release-notes/README-3.4.3.txt

       shutdown on all losing nodes (since 3.1.0)
 26478 fix startup or rabbitmqctl failures when RABBITMQ_CTL_ERL_ARGS is set
       (since 3.4.0)
+26498 fix queue crash with assertion failure in rare circumstances
+      (since 3.4.0)
 26081 improve error message when creating a cluster with mismatched Erlang 26446 improve error message when a plugin is incompatible with current Erlang 26265 ensure that plugins modules are picked before other third-party modules